What you'll find on this page

 Babies and children learn to talk by listening to their parents and the world around them.
 When infants babble, it's part of their language development; they're experimenting with communication and mimicking the words they hear.

-Hearing is important to their language development, which affects how they interact with others and how they perform at school.
+Hearing is essential to their language development, which affects how they interact with others and how they perform at school.

 Hearing at school

-Taking care of your child's hearing loss early gives them the best chance to attend mainstream schools and thrive alongside their hearing peers.
+Treating your child's hearing loss early may help them thrive at mainstream schools alongside their peers.3

 Your audiologist will recommend the best options to treat your child's hearing loss.
-They may also point you to support groups and resources to help you and your family.
+They can also point you to support groups and resources to help you and your family.